-They say that he average human being has around 50 to 70000 thoughts every day, with 90% of them being the exact same ones we had the day before, and the day before then.
+They say that he average human being has around 50 to 70 thousand thoughts every day, with 90% of them being the exact same ones we had the day before, and the day before then.

 Years of habitual thinking patterns and behaviours, have conditioned our bodies to become the unconscious mind, wholly identifying ourselves with the story of our thoughts.
 The emotions from our past experiences give our bodies and brains a rush of energy which we over time get addicted to receiving and we gravitate towards whatever feels subconsciously familiar to us.